Sustainable Research Pathways

 Oak Ridge National Lab Senior Computer Scientist staff William Godoy (left) Grand Valley State University Professor Christian Trefftz (center) and Grand Valley State University student Elise Dettling (right)

 SRP began in 2015 at Berkeley Lab and has fostered nearly 700 connections between lab scientists and faculty and students from a variety of U.S. colleges and universities.
 In 2021, through the DOE Exascale Computing Project (ECP), SRP expanded a multi-lab high-performance computing program.
-SRP is now a multi-lab program spanning ECP and other computational and data science projects.
+In 2022, SRP expanded into a multi-lab program spanning computational and data science projects.

-Faculty from a variety of institutions, including minority-serving institutions, liberal arts, and community colleges, working with students from underrepresented groups are encouraged to apply to participate in faculty/student teams.
+Faculty working with students from a variety of institutions are encouraged to apply to participate in faculty/student teams.

 Student Track